 - iii.
 Name of program(s) or program component(s); - jjj.
 Target population description including, size, source of identifying information, and lists of population members used in outreach activities.
-The target population is the total number in the population targeted by the program (e.g., all multi-family dwellings with occupants who qualify as low income, all small office buildings, all large, chain grocery stores, etc.). - kkk.
-Marketing and outreach (M&O) activities carried out; - Ill.
+The target population is the total number in the kkk.
+Marketing and outreach (M&O) activities carried out;

+Ill.
 Marketing materials by numbers, types, and means of distribution;